semi-lab/semi-lab.github.io/_pages/about.md

 <i>"God made the bulk; the surface was invented by the devil."</i>  -Wolfgang Pauli-

-Our group is committed to humbly and tirelessly dealing with intricate surface structures.
-If you want to be a part of this effort against  complex surface stuctrures, please contact Prof. Akin at sakin@purdue.edu.
+We are committed to humbly and tirelessly dealing with intricate surface structures.
+If you want to be a part of this effort against complex surface stuctures, please contact Dr. Akin at sakin@purdue.edu.